The exact cook time can vary. Read below for our tips!

 - Our meatballs were quite small.
 Larger meatballs will take longer to cook.

-- There's no need to spray the meatballs with oil first.
+- There’s no need to spray the meatballs with oil first, but you can if you wish.

-- Try not to overcook the turkey meatballs as this can
+- Don’t overcook the turkey meatballs as this can dry them out.

 Nutrition